Nxve/AutoMudaeExt/README.md

 You can expect it to be available for use after the completion of the below roadmap, _not including secondary plans_:

 #### Roadmap to get it working:
-- When getting rolls_left from $tu, check for extra rolls from $us too
-- Sync events
 - Stats
 - Notifications
     - Some of the events should trigger sound notifications